 Muisjes literally translates to mice, and frankly, it’s one of the stranger additions to this list of Dutch bread toppings.
 Essentially they’re little balls of anise covered in a sugar coating.

 This has been happening as far back as the 17th century!
-For boys this means blue and white muisjes and for girls, it’s pink and white muisjes.
-Given the increasing acceptance of gender neutrality and fluidity, however, I’m wondering how long the current color scheme will last.
+For boys, this means blue and white muisjes and for girls, it’s pink and white muisjes.
+Given the increasing acceptance of gender neutrality and fluidity, however, I’m wondering how long the current colour scheme will last.

 If you’re curious how it’s done, they just add emulsifying salts to melted cheese in order to maintain its spreadable consistency.
 I would go into more detail, but perhaps this isn’t the best place for a chemistry lesson…so on to the next topping!

 5. Saté-salade (and 86 other weird salads that are really just mayonnaise)

 When it comes to Dutch bread toppings the Saté-salade represents so much more than just another bread topping.
 First, nothing comes closer to looking like an actual sh*t-sandwich than this Dutch bread topping.

 Second, and damn it, Holland — after all that time “spent in Indonesia”, we’ve managed to pick up this culinary delight and skillfully, in the most Dutchest way ever — made it into a weird-at-best-bread topping.

-6. Great exception to weird Dutch bread toppings: Kroket
+6. The great exception to weird Dutch bread toppings: kroket

 The kroket is a strange food to list as a Dutch bread topping because it’s also frequently eaten as a standalone dish, but in true Dutch fashion, we’ve decided to put it on our bread anyway.

 That’s it for now, but we’ll be back with more weird Dutch bread toppings to discuss!
 Think about Filet Americain, smeerworst, vlokken, huzarensalade, sandwich spread, and plenty of other disgusting/Dutch/delicious stuff to put on your boterham.

-What’s your favorite guilty pleasure when it comes to strange Dutch bread spreads?
-Let us know in the comments!
+What’s your favourite guilty pleasure when it comes to strange Dutch bread spreads?
+Tell us in the comments below!